The Hackett Group (NASDAQ:HCKT) Releases Q2 2022 Earnings Guidance

 The Hackett Group (NASDAQ:HCKT – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.33-$0.35 for the period, compared to the consensus estimate of $0.35.
 The company issued revenue guidance of $71.00 million-$73.00 million, compared to the consensus revenue estimate of $75.50 million.

-A number of research firms have issued reports on HCKT.
-StockNews.com began coverage on The Hackett Group in a report on Thursday, March 31st.
-They issued a strong-buy rating for the company.
-Zacks Investment Research downgraded The Hackett Group from a buy rating to a hold rating in a report on Tuesday, April 26th.
-One equities research analyst has rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $25.00.
+The Hackett Group (NASDAQ:HCKT – Get Rating) last posted its quarterly earnings results on Tuesday, February 22nd.
+The business services provider reported $0.26 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.23 by $0.03.
+The business had revenue of $69.78 million for the quarter, compared to analyst estimates of $65.85 million.
+The Hackett Group had a return on equity of 25.72% and a net margin of 15.70%.
+During the same period in the prior year, the company posted $0.16 EPS.
+On average, analysts anticipate that The Hackett Group will post 1.14 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, April 8th.
-Stockholders of record on Friday, March 25th were given a dividend of $0.11 per share.
-This is a boost from The Hackett Group’s previous quarterly dividend of $0.10.
-This represents a $0.44 dividend on an annualized basis and a dividend yield of 1.85%.
-The ex-dividend date of this dividend was Thursday, March 24th.
-The Hackett Group’s payout ratio is presently 34.92%.
+Several research firms have recently issued reports on HCKT.
+Barrington Research began coverage on The Hackett Group in a research note on Wednesday, May 11th.
+They issued a buy rating and a $26.00 price target for the company.
+Zacks Investment Research cut The Hackett Group from a buy rating to a hold rating in a research note on Tuesday, April 26th.
+Finally, StockNews.com began coverage on The Hackett Group in a report on Thursday, March 31st.
+They set a strong-buy rating for the company.
+One investment analyst has rated the stock with a hold rating, three have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $25.00.

-A number of hedge funds and other institutional investors have recently bought and sold shares of HCKT.
-Royal Bank of Canada lifted its holdings in The Hackett Group by 24.5% in the 3rd quarter.
-Royal Bank of Canada now owns 3,704 shares of the business services provider’s stock worth $73,000 after purchasing an additional 730 shares in the last quarter.
-BNP Paribas Arbitrage SA increased its stake in The Hackett Group by 394.6% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 5,065 shares of the business services provider’s stock worth $99,000 after acquiring an additional 4,041 shares during the last quarter.
-Bank of New York Mellon Corp increased its stake in The Hackett Group by 2.2% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 373,377 shares of the business services provider’s stock worth $7,325,000 after acquiring an additional 7,978 shares during the last quarter.
-Citigroup Inc. increased its stake in The Hackett Group by 74.8% in the 4th quarter.
-Citigroup Inc. now owns 9,277 shares of the business services provider’s stock worth $190,000 after acquiring an additional 3,969 shares during the last quarter.
-Finally, JPMorgan Chase & Co. increased its stake in The Hackett Group by 287.8% in the 4th quarter.
-JPMorgan Chase & Co. now owns 35,742 shares of the business services provider’s stock worth $733,000 after acquiring an additional 26,526 shares during the last quarter.
-74.11% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Royal Bank of Canada raised its position in shares of The Hackett Group by 24.5% in the third quarter.
+Royal Bank of Canada now owns 3,704 shares of the business services provider’s stock valued at $73,000 after purchasing an additional 730 shares during the period.
+Advisor Group Holdings Inc. raised its position in shares of The Hackett Group by 22.4% in the first quarter.
+Advisor Group Holdings Inc. now owns 4,310 shares of the business services provider’s stock valued at $99,000 after purchasing an additional 790 shares during the period.
+Parametric Portfolio Associates LLC raised its position in shares of The Hackett Group by 1.5% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 93,095 shares of the business services provider’s stock valued at $1,911,000 after purchasing an additional 1,368 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in shares of The Hackett Group by 2.5% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 65,269 shares of the business services provider’s stock valued at $1,340,000 after purchasing an additional 1,578 shares during the period.
+Finally, Invesco Ltd. raised its position in shares of The Hackett Group by 3.8% in the fourth quarter.
+Invesco Ltd. now owns 47,520 shares of the business services provider’s stock valued at $975,000 after purchasing an additional 1,752 shares during the period.
+74.11% of the stock is currently owned by hedge funds and other institutional investors.

 The Hackett Group, Inc operates as a strategic advisory and technology consulting firm primarily in North America and internationally.
 It offers best practice intelligence center, an online searchable repository; best practice accelerators that provide web-based access to best practices, customized software configuration tools, and best practice process flows; advisor inquiry for access to fact-based advice on proven approaches and methods; best practice research that provides insights into the proven approaches; and peer interaction comprising member-led webcasts, annual best practice conferences, annual member forums, membership performance surveys, and client-submitted content, as well as intellectual property as-a-service and Hackett Institute programs.